 Dr. Strosahl has practiced Cardiology in the Hampton Roads area for over 25 years.
 He was a member of the Cardiology Division at Portsmouth Naval Hospital for 13 years, where he served as the Navy's Surgeon General's Specialty Advisor for Cardiology for two years and Head of Cardiology for one year.
 After retiring as a Captain in the United States Navy in 2002, Dr. Strosahl worked at Chesapeake Bay Cardiology for 13 years.
 He is Board Certified in Cardiovascular Disease and Internal Medicine and is a Fellow of the American College of Cardiology.

 Undergraduate: The College of William & MaryMedical School: The Philadelphia College of Osteopathic MedicineResidency: Virginia Commonwealth University Health SystemsFellowship: Virginia Commonwealth University Health SystemsBoard Certifications: Internal Medicine, Cardiovascular Disease

-Dr. Gambill is Board Certified in Cardiovascular Disease.
+Dr. Gambill is Board Certified in Cardiovascular Disease and a fellow of the American College of Cardiology.
 He serves the practice and its patients as an invasive, non-interventional cardiologist with areas of expertise in diagnostic transradial coronary angiography, transesophageal echocardiography, and nuclear medicine.

 Dr. Gambill is a native Virginian having been born and raised in Richmond, and he attended the College of William & Mary for his undergraduate studies.
-Dr. Gambill has strong ties to the Hampton Roads area having served on active duty in the US Navy at Portsmouth Naval Hospital.
-He returns to the area with his wife and four children, and is accepting new patients and is available for consultations and diagnostic testing at the Virginia Beach office.
+He has strong ties to the Hampton Roads area having served on active duty in the US Navy at Portsmouth Naval Hospital.
+Dr. Gambill returns to the area with his wife and four children, and is accepting new patients and is available for consultations and diagnostic testing at the Virginia Beach office.